1stfootforward/blog/_posts/2017-08-18-Eating-Healthy-on-a-budget.md

 #### Buy frozen.

 The frozen veggies and fruits with nothing added to them, are just as good as fresh especially when they are out of season.
-Meaning you can drink your favourite strawberry smoothie all year round
+Meaning you can drink your favourite strawberry smoothie all year round.

 ![Picture of frozen berries]({{ site.url }}/images/Healthy-Eating-on-a-Budget/frozen-berries.jpg)